CRISPRlab/CRISPRdisco/README.md

 minced (tested on 0.2.0)
 hmmer (tested on 3.1b2)

-python library dependences (automatically forfilled if installed with pip or using docker):
+python library dependences (automatically fulfilled if installed with pip or using docker):

 pandas
 biopython
 click
-regex

 interactive notebook requirements:
 jupyter